Curriculum Intent:

 Children are encouraged to use their understanding of maths to verbally explain their answers further in order to begin to develop their reasoning skills.

-In KS1, teachers will alternate chalk, no talk and flying fluency on a weekly basis.
-Lessons will last approximately 30 minutes in year 1, with independent #MrStretch challenges being available for children to complete in continuous provision.
+In KS1 teachers will prepare a 5 minute starter activity which children can access independently.
+This may be fluency, reasoning or problem solving.
+Lessons will last 20 minutes in year 1 with challenges being available in continuous provision.
 Each week, children are given the opportunity to answer fluency, reasoning and problem-solving questions in a practical way, with probing questioning being used alongside this.

-In Year 2 lessons last approximately 45 minutes, with independent #MrStretch challenges being part of the lesson.
+In Year 2 lessons last approximately 50 minutes.
 Each week, children are given the opportunity to answer fluency, reasoning and problem-solving questions in a practical way, with probing questioning being used alongside this.

 Numbots and Times Table Rockstars are alternated on a weekly basis for fluency and times table practise.
 Numberblocks should be planned weekly to improve number sense.

-Each topic in maths should incorporate a mixture of formal, written lessons using the quadrant grids as well as practical, investigative lessons in order to apply their learning.
+Each topic in maths will incorporate a mixture of formal, written lessons as well as practical, investigative lessons to allow children to apply their learning in different contexts.

 Manipulatives should be available in all lessons to both support and challenge students.